 4. Provide Travelers with the Resources Required for Smart Decision-Making

-Regardless of the type of travel program you end up with – strictly mandated, hybrid, or fully flexible, having a one-stop resource for travel policies, guidelines, and time-sensitive updates will enable travelers to be more self-sufficient.
+Regardless of the type of travel program you end up with —strictly mandated, hybrid, or fully-flexible — having a one-stop resource for travel policies, guidelines, and time-sensitive updates will enable travelers to be more self-sufficient.
 Make your policy easily accessible, with interactive support channels so questions can be answered quickly and clearly and updates shared regularly.
 Using channels like Slack or Teams, or creating internal communities for employees to share recommendations, tips, and policy information can be highly effective ways to modernize engagement with your program without adversely affecting travel cost.

 5. Additional Requirements for a Successful Corporate Travel Policy Update

 Keep in mind that executive support, change management, and the need for traveler education follow any programmatic change.
-These are important key factors that should not be sidelined during a policy revision.
+These are key factors that should not be sidelined during a policy revision.

-By emphasizing traveler education, you have an opportunity to inform and enlighten your travelers to understand why the changes are necessary, how they will address the organizational needs, and to focus on traveler behavior, satisfaction, and safety.
-When travelers understand the impact the travel policy has on the company and their colleagues, program compliance improves.
+By emphasizing traveler education, you have an opportunity to inform and enlighten your travelers and help them understand why the changes are necessary, how they will address organizational needs, and keep their focus on traveler behavior, satisfaction, and safety.
+When travelers understand the impact the travel policy has on the company and their colleagues, travel policy compliance improves.